 - This depends on the type of mark.

 - Is there an open wound?
-Call your vet for a treatment plan and forgo any activity that could make the situation worse.
+Call your vet for a treatment plan and forgo any activity that could worsen the situation.

 - Is the hair missing?
 You probably want to try one of the methods above.
 This is a warning that things could escalate, and it’s time to step in.
 You can use MTG to help the hair grow back in.

 - Is there a scar?
-If you have a scar, and you go to shows, you may be able to “paint” on a cover-up.
+If you have a scar and go to shows, you may be able to “paint” on a cover-up.
 Check the rules!
-There are pigmented products out there that match all sorts of horse colors to camouflage scars and bald patches.
+Pigmented products match many horse colors to camouflage scars and bald patches.

 You may need to try a combination of things to find something that works.
 And stuff like this is just one more reason to thoroughly inspect your horse before and after every single ride!

 Thanks in advance everyone!
 As an Amazon Associate, I earn from qualifying purchases, which are zero extra charge to you.
 This allows you to enjoy my ramblings and lame jokes and stuff, and I appreciate it greatly!